Hassan114h/CloudLearn/Networking/README.md

   - Port 80 (HTTP) – 0.0.0.0/0
   - Port 443 (HTTPS) – 0.0.0.0/0

-## 3) Locate the Public IPV4 address on the instance summary, and note it down.
+## 🔹 Step 3: Note the Public IPv4 Address

+After launching, locate the **Public IPv4 address** in the **EC2 instance summary**.
+📌 You'll use this later to point your domain to the server.

+---

-## 4) Connect to the EC2 instance via SSH
+## 🔹 Step 4: Connect to the EC2 Instance via SSH

+Run this command in your terminal:

 ssh -i /path/to/key.pem ec2-user@<EC2_PUBLIC_IP>

 ## 5) Install NGINX